ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 - In qualitative data the subjectivity of respondents, their opinions, attitudes, and perspective together contribute to a degree of bias.
 Validity then should be seen as a matter of degree rather than absolute state.
 - Types of validity: generalizability, replicability and controllability, predictability, the derivation of laws and universal statements of behaviour, context freedom, fragmentation and atomization of research, randomization of samples, observability

-Maxwell (1992) suggests that ‘understanding’ is a more suitable term than ‘validity’ in qualitative research-it is the meaning that subjects give to the data and inferences drawn from the data that are important.
+Maxwell {% cite Maxwell %} suggests that ‘understanding’ is a more suitable term than ‘validity’ in qualitative research-it is the meaning that subjects give to the data and inferences drawn from the data that are important.
 Five kinds of validity for exploring the notion of ‘understanding’:
 - descriptive validity (accuracy of the account, that is not made up, selective or distorted)
 - interpretive validity (ability of research to catch the essence of situations and events)
 - theoretical validity (the extent to which the research explains phenomena)